vdelacou/iblis-gatsby-starter/README.md

 ## Todo

-- (Always let space for improvement)
+- There is always room to improve

 ## Known issues